What you will study

 The purpose of this unit is twofold - to introduce you to the changing nature of welfare provision during the period c.1750-1914 (and to some of the historiographical debates this has engendered), and also to consider the poor themselves, the nature of poverty and how far it is possible to unearth the authentic voices of the poor from the past.

 This unit focuses on families as central to notions of belonging and security.
 It draws attention to the way governments consider family relationships to be key formal means by which citizenship is legally conferred.
 It points to the fact that for individuals, families are a key experience through which they are identified, and self-identify, as belonging to particular local, national, religious or other communities.

-This theme will survey the major developments in the religious history of Britain and Ireland from approximately 1740 to 1960.
+This theme surveys the major developments in the religious history of Britain and Ireland from approximately 1740 to 1960.
 Using local and regional examples, it will survey the various approaches that historians of religion have adopted to interrogate their field.
-It will also consider the main historiographical debates in which historians have engaged, in particular secularisation and the notion of religious decline.
+You'll also consider the main historiographical debates in which historians have engaged, in particular secularisation and the notion of religious decline.

 If you are considering progressing to MA History part 2 (A826), normally you must have completed this module.